nayoungku1/nayoungku1.github.io/_pages/personal.md

 ## Adaptability & Connection
 **I adapt quickly and connect with diverse perspectives.**
 Between boarding school and residential college, I've lived with 30+ roommates from different backgrounds.
-At university, I served as an exchange student helper for those from Canada,France, Pakistan, and Spain to navigate academic and cultural adjustment.
+At Handong Global University, I served as an exchange student helper especially for those from Canada, France, Pakistan, and Spain to navigate residential college culture, academic and Korean cultural adjustment.

 <div class="image-container">
     <img src="../images/EH.png">